 In addition, banks take a ridiculously long time to process applications.
 After asking you for tons of paperwork, they may still take weeks to give you a decision.
-Worse still, even if you are approved, it could take several more weeks to actually get your money.
+Worse still, even if they do approve your application, it could take several more weeks to actually get your money.

 What You Need to Know about a Cash Advance

 A cash advance typically ranges from $5,000-$150,000 and is unsecured, which means you do not have to have collateral.
-You often will be approved in the same day and funding will occur within 48 hours thereafter.
+The lender often will approve your application in the same day and you get your funding within 48 hours thereafter.

 The process for applying is easy, often requiring that you only answer a few questions and then send some back up paperwork.
 Cash advances are often given to companies where the owner has bad credit and has found it difficult to obtain a traditional fast business loan.